nayrbryanGaming/WarungPay/README.md

 # 🏪 WarungPay — Solana Pay POS for Indonesian MSMEs 🇮🇩

-**WarungPay** adalah aplikasi Point of Sale (POS) berbasis **Solana Pay** yang dirancang khusus untuk memfasilitasi adopsi kripto pada sektor UMKM (*Micro, Small, and Medium Enterprises*) di Indonesia.
-Dengan WarungPay, pemilik usaha dapat menerima pembayaran digital secara instan, aman, dan tanpa biaya perantara yang mahal.
+**WarungPay** is a Solana Pay-based Point of Sale (POS) application specifically designed to accelerate crypto adoption among MSMEs (Micro, Small, and Medium Enterprises) in Indonesia.
+With WarungPay, business owners can accept digital payments instantly, securely, and without the burden of expensive intermediary fees.

 ---

-## 🚀 Visi Produk
+## 🚀 Product Vision
-Menjembatani kesenjangan antara teknologi blockchain dan transaksi harian di Indonesia.
-Kami menghadirkan kemudahan pembayaran sekelas QRIS dengan efisiensi dan transparansi jaringan Solana.
+Bridging the gap between blockchain technology and daily transactions in Indonesia.
+We deliver a payment experience as seamless as QRIS (Indonesian Standard QR) combined with the efficiency and transparency of the Solana network.

 ---

-## ✨ Fitur Utama
+## ✨ Key Features
-* **Native IDR Input:** Kasir cukup memasukkan nominal dalam Rupiah (IDR).
+* **Native IDR Input:** Merchants can simply enter the transaction amount in Indonesian Rupiah (IDR).
-* **Real-time Conversion:** Konversi otomatis dari IDR ke USDC/SOL berdasarkan kurs pasar terkini.
+* **Real-time Conversion:** Automatic conversion from IDR to USDC/SOL based on the latest market exchange rates.
-* **Dynamic Solana Pay QR:** Menghasilkan QR code instan yang kompatibel dengan dompet Phantom, Solflare, dan wallet Solana lainnya.
+* **Dynamic Solana Pay QR:** Generates instant QR codes compatible with Phantom, Solflare, and other Solana-standard wallets.
-* **Transaction Monitoring:** Status pembayaran real-time (*"Menunggu"* hingga *"Lunas"*) langsung di layar kasir.
+* **Transaction Monitoring:** Real-time payment status tracking (from "Pending" to "Settled") directly on the merchant's screen.
-* **Merchant-Centric UI:** Desain antarmuka yang intuitif dan ringan, optimal untuk perangkat Android yang umum digunakan pedagang lokal.
+* **Merchant-Centric UI:** An intuitive, lightweight interface optimized for Android devices commonly used by local vendors.

 ---

 ## 🛠️ Tech Stack
-* **Frontend:** Flutter (Mobile & Web)
+* **Frontend:** Flutter (Cross-platform Mobile & Web)
 * **Blockchain Protocol:** Solana Pay Protocol
-* **State Management:** Provider / BLoC (Planned)
+* **State Management:** BLoC / Clean Architecture
 * **Price Discovery:** CoinGecko API Integration (Planned)

 ---